Eurovision Song Contest

 Find More Watercooler Picks

-So we may not have a summer full of concerts, the Olympics, trips to exotic lands, or even European tourists.
+So we may not have a summer full of concerts, trips to exotic lands, or even European tourists.
 But we can still lose ourselves in a rousing musical comedy tribute starring Will Ferrell and Rachel McAdams.

 Eurovision Song Contest: The Story of Fire Saga works as an often-hilarious homage to the 56-year-old international song contest that launched ABBA, Celine Dion and many others.
 It also doubles as a vicarious trip to the actual Eurovision, with real acts from across the continent throwing out their most outlandish performances, woven together with fictional ones, like Demi Lovato as the supremely talented threat “Katiana Lindsdottir.”